-- The Dean of Students will consult with the Behavioral Intervention Team and will review all available information obtained from incident reports, conversations with appropriate faculty and staff, and the expert opinions of appropriate medical and mental health professionals. - 2.
-The Dean will engage in a determination on an individualized, case-by-case basis and will apply the Direct Threat Analysis, taking into consideration the nature, duration and severity of the risk and the likelihood, imminence and nature of future harmful conduct, either to the student or to others in the college community. - The Dean will meet with the student, if possible, so as to allow an opportunity for the student to provide evidence to the contrary and/ or to make suggestions for reasonable accommodation(s) short of involuntary medical leave from the college. - 4.
-If, after discussion, the student chooses to withdraw voluntarily, a Withdrawal Form will be processed indicating that the withdrawal is voluntary and of a medical nature. - 5.
-If, after conversation, the student maintains that he/she would like to remain enrolled, the Dean will consult with appropriate medical and mental health professionals regarding the evidence presented by the student.
-The Dean will also consult with the college President, the Vice Chancellor for Academic and Student Affairs and other college officials as appropriate.
+- The Dean of Students will consult with the Behavioral Intervention Team and will review all available information obtained from incident reports, conversations with appropriate faculty and staff, and the expert opinions of appropriate medical and mental health professionals. - The Dean will engage in a determination on an individualized, case-by-case basis and will apply the Direct Threat Analysis, taking into consideration the nature, duration and severity of the risk and the likelihood, imminence and nature of future harmful conduct. - The Dean will meet with the student, if possible, so as to allow an opportunity for the student to provide evidence to the contrary and/ or to make suggestions for reasonable accommodation(s) short of involuntary medical leave from the college. - 4.
+If, after discussion, the student chooses to withdraw voluntarily, a Withdrawal Form will be processed indicating that the withdrawal is voluntary and of a medical nature. - If, after discussion, the student maintains that he/she would like to remain enrolled, the Dean will consult with appropriate medical and mental health professionals regarding the evidence presented by

-- 6. The Dean will render a decision and present that to the student in writing.
+- the student.
+The Dean will also consult with the college Chancellor, the Associate Vice Chancellor for Student Affairs and other college officials as appropriate. - 6.
+The Dean will render a decision and present that to the student in writing.
 Should the decision be to withdraw the student involuntarily, appropriate conditions for return will be contained within the withdrawal letter.
-These conditions for return will include a signed release by the student for appropriate college officials to discuss the student's readiness to return to college and assistance in developing reasonable accommodations to mitigate any direct threat to self or others. - 7.
-Should the student choose to appeal the Dean's decision, he/she will make such appeal in writing to the Student Grievance Committee following the procedures outlined in this Student Handbook.
+These conditions for return will include a signed release by the student for appropriate college officials to discuss the student's readiness to return to college and assistance in developing reasonable accommodations to mitigate any direct threat to others. - Should the student choose to appeal the Dean's decision, he/she will make such appeal in writing to the Associate Vice Chancellor for Student Affairs following the procedures outlined in this Student Handbook.